softwaresaved/2020-04-30-ramp-swc/novice/git/index.md

 ## What is Version Control & Why should I use it? ##

-**Version control** tools, also known as **revision control** or **source control** tools, track **changes** to files.
+**Version control** or **revision control** or **source control**.
+These are tools which track **changes** to files.

 ### 1. A More Efficient Backup + Reproducibility ###

 ![Why Use Version Control? #1](img/slides/version-control-with-git-slides - 03.jpg)

-We've all been in this situation before - it seems ridiculous to have multiple nearly-identical versions of the same document.
-Some word processors let us deal with this a little better, like Microsoft Word ("Track Changes") or Google Docs version history.
+We've **all** been in this situation before - it seems **ridiculous** to have **multiple nearly-identical** versions of the same file with no meaningful **explanation** of the differences are.

+If we're just dealing with Docs, some word processors let us deal with this a little better, like Microsoft Word ("Track Changes") or Google Docs version history.
+BUT **research isn't just Words docs**, it's code and data and diagrams too.

-Using version control means we don't keep dozens of different versions of our files hanging about taking up space.
+Using version control means **we don't keep dozens of different versions** of our files hanging about taking up **space**, and when we store a revision, we store an **explanation** of what changed.
 Explain how later.

-If we're just dealing with Docs, some word processors let us deal with this a little better, like Microsoft Word ("Track Changes") or Google Docs version history.

-BUT research isn't just Words docs, it's code and data and diagrams too.
 With **Version Control**, at any point in the future, you can retrieve the **correct versions** of your documents, scripts or code.
-So, for example, a year after publication, you can get hold of the precise combination of scripts and data that you used to assemble a paper.
+So, for example, a year after **publication**, you can get hold of the precise combination of scripts and data that you used to assemble a paper.

 Version control makes **reproducibility** simpler.
 If you're not using version control can you honestly say that your research is reproducible?